 Stronger Customer Loyalty

 Customers stick with brands they feel are honest, especially during setbacks or recalls.
-Studies show that 94% of consumers are more likely to remain loyal to a brand or business that offers full transparency.
+Edelman’s 2024 Trust Barometer reports that consumers who fully trust a brand are more likely to purchase it, stay loyal to it, and advocate for it.

 When businesses communicate clearly about delays, changes, or pricing, it builds long-term credibility.